Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Introduction

-Fig.~\ref{DDAD} illustrates the overview of our DDAD.
-To capture information from both known normal images and unlabeled images, we design two modules, normative distribution module (NDM) and unknown distribution module (UDM), each of which is an ensemble of several reconstruction networks with the same architecture.
-During training, NDM models the distribution of only known normal images, while UDM takes both known normal and unlabeled images as inputs, capturing anomalous features from unlabeled images in some way.
-Based on the theory of \textit{Deep Ensemble} \citep{lakshminarayanan2017simple}, as NDM is trained on only normal images, the reconstructions' variance will be high in unseen abnormal regions, thus the \textit{intra-discrepancy} inside NDM is used as an anomaly score (AS).
-Besides, as UDM captures some anomalous features from unlabeled images that NDM never sees, high discrepancy between their outputs will also derive in these abnormal regions.
-Therefore, the \textit{inter-discrepancy} between the two modules is applied as another AS.
-To further refine and fuse the aforementioned two anomaly scores, we desgin an Anomaly Score Refinement Net (ASR-Net), which is trained via self-supervised learning.
-Compared with other self-supervised anomaly detection methods, our ASR-Net learns to map the original AS to the final accurate abnormal regions, rather than detect the synthetic abnormal patterns, leading to better performance.
-Considering the lack of public available benchmarks for medical anomaly detection, we for the first time collect and organize five medical datasets including CXRs, brain MRIs and retinal fundus images for evaluation and release them to facilitate other researchers to evaluate their methods fairly.
-Experiments on these five datasets demonstrate the effectiveness of the proposed DDAD, which outperforms existing state-of-the-art methods even if without unlabeled images, while unlabeled images can be utilized to further improve our performance by a large margin.
+Based on the OC-SSL mode, we propose Dual-distribution Discrepancy for Anomaly Detection (DDAD), as shown in Fig.~\ref{DDAD}.
+To capture information from both known normal images and unlabeled images, we utilize ensembles of reconstruction networks to model the distribution of normal images and the distribution of both normal and unlabeled images, deriving the normative distribution module (NDM) and unknown distribution module (UDM).
+Subsequently, the intra-discrepancy of NDM and inter-discrepancy between the two modules are designed as anomaly scores (ASs).
+To further refine the two ASs, we design an Anomaly Score Refinement Net (ASR-Net), which is trained via self-supervised learning.
+Fig.~\ref{ASR} depicts our comparison with the standard self-supervised anomaly detection.
+Instead of learning to directly detect the synthetic abnormal patterns, the proposed ASR-Net learns to map the original AS to the final accurate abnormal regions, thereby avoiding overfitting and leading to better performance.
+Considering the lack of publicly available benchmarks for medical anomaly detection, we for the first time collect and organize five medical datasets including CXRs, brain MRIs and retinal fundus images for evaluation and release them to facilitate other researchers evaluating their methods fairly.
+Experiments on these five datasets demonstrate that the proposed DDAD outperforms existing state-of-the-art methods, even if without unlabeled images, while unlabeled images can be utilized to further improve our performance by a large margin.
+Evaluation on unseen diseases further demonstrates the potential of our method for recognition of rare diseases, whose samples are inaccessible in the unlabeled data.
+A comprehensive comparison of a wide range of anomaly detection methods is also provided on the five datasets, revealing the performance of different families of methods and potential trends.

+Our main contributions are summarized as follows: \begin{itemize} \item One-class semi-supervised learning (OC-SSL) is introduced.
+It utilizes known normal and unlabeled images with arbitrary ARs for anomaly detection, and is reasonable and consistent with clinical practice.